gauteh/lieer/README.md

 # usage

-this assumes your root mail folder is in `~/.mail`, all `gmailieer` commands should be run from the `gmailieer` storage unless otherwise specified.
+This assumes your root mail folder is in `~/.mail`, all commands should be run from the local mail repository unless otherwise specified.

-1. get an [api key](https://console.developers.google.com/flows/enableapi?apiid=gmail) for a CLI application and store the client_secret.json file somewhere safe, this is needed when authenticating (`auth -c`).

-2. make a directory for the gmailieer storage and state files
+1. Make a directory for the gmailieer storage and state files

 ```sh
 $ cd    ~/.mail